 "Olivia has been a very important part of my journey the last couple of years.
 She supports and encourages me in the times life is going well; and she never fails to give me the tools I need to keep going when I feel like I cannot.
 Her kindness, compassion and honesty make every appointment with her an excellent one!" -Stacey

-My knowledge and experience are built on a foundation of trauma-informed, anti-oppressive and feminist approaches.
+"My knowledge and experience are built on a foundation of trauma-informed, anti-oppressive and feminist approaches.
 My work in the non-profit sector focused on women and children/youth who had experienced violence, either in a relationship or in the context of sexualized assault.
-I have been privileged to learn much from survivors of violence and am honored to bring this experience into my current practice.
+I have been privileged to learn much from survivors of violence and abuse, and am honored to bring this experience into my current practice.

 My passion is in helping people to see that their experiences do not occur in a vacuum; they may have felt isolated, but there were factors at work far beyond their internal experience that are incredibly important and influential.
 When we can explore the context of a person’s experience (traumatic or otherwise), we can easily see that they are not inherently flawed – we can “zoom out” to see the bigger picture.
 How has your life been impacted by those around you?
 By our culture and society?
 How might your social location (your gender/ culture/ race/ sexuality/ religion/ etc) relate to the oppression and/or struggles you have faced?